quilan1/newton-fractals-wasm/README.md

   * `Contrasting Hues`: Colors are initially chosen via the `Linear Hue` scheme.
 Once that's done though, every other hue is interleaved to produce maximal adjacent hue differences.
 This yields a highly contrasting set of hues, rotationally.
   * `Linear Hue`: Every root gets a unique hue based on the root's polar angle & radius.
 'Red' is at 0° (positive real axis), 'Green' at 120°, 'Blue' at 240°.
 The radius of the root determines the chromaticity of the root; roots closer to the origin will yield paler colors than those further away.
   * `Monochromatic`: A hue is chosen based off of the angle of the root closest to 0° in the positive direction.
 All other roots will use this hue for their color, however they will still have chromaticity based off of their radius.
 * `Hue Offset`: With the color schemes, all roots will have an associated hue.
-By adjusting the hue offset, each othese hues will be shifted around the color-wheel.
+By adjusting the hue offset, each of these hues will be shifted around the color-wheel.
 * `Chromaticity`: Root colors' chromaticity will be scaled by this factor.
 To the left, all colors will become black & white, and to the right all colors will become super saturated.
 Because this operates in the LCH colorspace, this may achieve unintended results, however.
 * `Shading Curve`: The lightness of each point is determined by how long it takes to reach a root; black signifies that it never reached the root.
 This value sets the exponential curve of the lightness dropoff, to achieve a shaded look to the colors.
 * `Show Roots`: Pretty simply, draws a circle around the roots of the function.
 For some functions, one may need to zoom out to find them.